naseeri/skitsComics/README.md

 Comic strips generator created with Angular 4

+Note: I know about the little CSS bug in the explorer section but.... is it really a bug?

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.